sjtug/caddy2-filter/README.md

     # Only process content_type matching this regex
     content_type <regexp pattern>
 }

+# If you are using reverse_proxy, add this to its config to ensure
+# reverse_proxy returns uncompressed body:

+header_up -Accept-Encoding
 ```

 JSON config (under `apps › http › servers › routes › handle`)